- A number of groups of people are considered ‘special needs’ groups when it comes to accessing aged care services

-The forced separation during the period left mothers and fathers with a higher likelihood of severe mental disorders and PTSD.
+The forced separation during the period left mothers and fathers with a higher likelihood of severe mental disorders and Post Traumatic Stress Disorder (PTSD).

-This can make it difficult for forced adoption parents to trust an institution or aged care facility.
-And some elderly residents who have lived through this may be triggered on birthdays or during events.
+This can make it difficult for forced adoption parents to trust an institution or aged care facility, and some elderly residents who have lived through this may be triggered on birthdays or during certain events.

 Rural and regional clients